Buy your print book today:

-Chef Ashley Harris wants to own a restaurant – that’s why she attended culinary school, and that’s why she’s working for the world’s most lecherous restaurateur.
+Chef Ashley Harris wants to own a restaurant—that’s why she attended culinary school, and that’s why she tolerates working for the world’s most lecherous restaurateur.

-Raleigh Rockets third baseman Josh Cantor wants to launch his investment restaurant with the family recipes he loved growing up.
-Josh has been promised that treasure trove – but only if he can convince his grandmother that he’s dating again, after a traumatic divorce.
+The Raleigh Rockets’ third baseman Josh Cantor wants to launch an investment restaurant with the family recipes he loved growing up.
+Josh has been promised that treasure trove—but only if he can convince his grandmother that he’s dating again, after a traumatic divorce.

-When a cooking reality show comes to Raleigh, Ashley and Josh must compete against each other to achieve their dreams – even when the flames in the bedroom roar higher than the ones in their kitchens.
-In the end, only one of them can win Who Wears the Apron.
+When a cooking reality show comes to Raleigh, Ashley and Josh must compete against each other to achieve their dreams—even when the flames in the bedroom roar higher than the ones in their kitchens.
+In the end, only one cook can win Who Wears the Apron.
 Will their relationship survive this trial by fire?

 Third Degree, the fifth volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)